 Warning: Android may still keep other traces of having used an app besides its data, for instance in its system log.

 This setting applies to each tab that you open in the browser, i.e. you can have public browsing tabs and private browsing tabs.
-The default in CENO whenever you start it or open a new tab (using New tab in the app's main menu) is to use public browsing.
+CENO's default whenever you start it or open a new tab (using New tab in the app's main menu) is to use public browsing.
 To open a new tab in private browsing mode, just choose New private tab in the main menu.

 You can tell public tabs from private ones because public tabs have a lighter (or white) tool bar: